 A virtuoso drummer whose blinding speed and explosive technique made him the most feared and admired timekeeper in jazz history.

-Buddy Rich didn't learn to play the drums; he was born to command them.
-A child vaudeville star billed as 'Traps, the Drum Wonder,' he was a professional performer before he could read.
-This early immersion bred a technical prowess that bordered on the superhuman, with a single-stroke roll that sounded like a machine gun and a sense of swing that was both relentless and precise.
-After big band stints with Tommy Dorsey and Artie Shaw, he formed his own groups, most famously a powerhouse big band in the 1960s that became a touring institution.
-On stage, he was a mesmerizing, mercurial presence—a bandleader known for his volcanic temper and exacting standards, yet capable of transcendent musical generosity during a solo.
-His playing was pure athleticism and instinct, devoid of electronic trickery, setting a benchmark for drumming excellence that was less about innovation in style than about the breathtaking execution of rhythm itself.
+Buddy Rich performed as "Traps, the Drum Wonder" in vaudeville before he could read.
+He developed a single-stroke roll that sounded like a machine gun and a swing that was both relentless and precise.
+After playing in big bands led by Tommy Dorsey and Artie Shaw, Rich formed his own groups.
+In the 1960s, he assembled a powerhouse big band that became a touring institution.
+On stage, he commanded attention with a volcanic temper and exacting standards.
+His solos displayed athleticism and instinct, free of electronic trickery.
+Rich set a benchmark for drumming excellence through breathtaking execution of rhythm itself.

 1901–1927